Rudi Gfaller: Life and career

 Gfaller was born in Vienna, the son of a restaurant proprietor.
 He began acting in children's roles at the Carltheater in the suburbs of Vienna and then attended the Dorr'sche Theatre and Music School.
 As an adult he worked as an actor and tenor singer in musical theatre and operetta in various provincial theatres in Germany and in what is now the Czech Republic, including Rudolstadt, Wiesbaden, Darmstadt, Magdeburg, and Stralsund.
 In 1906, he composed his first operetta, Der Frühlingsonkel which premiered at the municipal theatre in Stralsund.
 He then relocated to Leipzig where he continued his career as an operetta singer.
 It was there that he met his future wife, the soprano Therese Wiet.
 The couple married in 1912 and would often perform together after their marriage.

 Gfaller's second operetta, Der Windelkavalier, premiered to considerable success in 1914 at the Neues Operetten-Theater in Leipzig.
 He went on to compose nine more between 1915 and 1944, many of them while staying at his country house in Bad Ischl.
 In 1926, he became the founding artistic director of the Leipzig theatre Panorama Künstlerspiele where both he and his wife were based until their retirement.
 A critic for Die Weltbühne noted in 1931 that the couple could have had international careers had they not remained "riveted" to Leipzig.
 When the theatre was destroyed by Allied bombing in 1943, Rudi and Therese retired to their house in Bad Ischl and lived there for the rest of their lives.
 They were both active in the musical life of the town, which hosted an annual Operetta Week festival after the war.
 Gfaller also became a board member of the Gesellschaft für Operette, Musical und Unterhaltungsmusik (Society for Operetta, Musical Theatre, and Entertainment Music).

 Gfaller came out of retirement in the early 1960s to compose his final operetta, Der feurige Elias.
 The phrase in the title, "feurige Elias" ("fiery Elijah" in English), is a German colloquial term for steam locomotives.
 The libretto is based on the real-life closing in 1957 of the narrow-gauge railway line that had connected Bad Ischl with Salzburg since 1893.
 The closure led to protests, rallies, and a final silent march by the residents of the town and the railway's employees.
-Composed as a "folk operetta", it premiered in Bad Ischl in 1963 with a cast that included the veteran operetta singers Mitzi Tesar and Emmerich Arleth and was broadcast later that year on Austrian television.
+Composed as a "folk operetta", it was premiered in Bad Ischl in 1963 with a cast that included the veteran operetta singers Mitzi Tesar and Emmerich Arleth and was broadcast later that year on Austrian television.

 Therese Wiet died in 1971.
 Rudi Gfaller died a year later at the age of 89.
 They are buried together in the Bad Ischl Cemetery.